 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Long-term studies in animals have not been performed with Cefoxitin to evaluate carcinogenic or mutagenic potential.
-Studies in rats treated intravenously with 400 mg/kg of Cefoxitin (approximately three times the maximum recommended human dose) revealed no effects on fertility or mating ability.
+Studies in rats treated intravenously with 400 mg/kg of Cefoxitin (approximately 3 times the maximum recommended human dose) revealed no effects on fertility or mating ability.

-Pregnancy Category B. Reproduction studies performed in rats and mice at parenteral doses of approximately one to seven and one-half times the maximum recommended human dose did not reveal teratogenic or fetal toxic effects, although a slight decrease in fetal weight was observed.
+Reproduction studies performed in rats and mice at parenteral doses of approximately one to seven and one-half times the maximum recommended human dose did not reveal teratogenic or fetal toxic effects, although a slight decrease in fetal weight was observed.